 • Practice of teamwork and organisation skills

 • Get help with practical aspects of the course

 English language support

-If English is not your first language, you can take English Language and Academic Skills (ELAS) modules, with the Centre for English and World Languages (CEWL).
+If English is not your first language, you can take English Language and Academic Skills (ELAS) modules, with International Programmes.
 ELAS modules are free and help you improve your academic English language skills in the following areas:

 - essay writing

 - listening/note taking

 ELAS also offers individual writing and speaking tutorials and gives you the chance to discuss your specific language difficulties with an English language tutor.

 Your School and student reps can be used as a form of support and are there to make sure your views get heard.